Washington state's diverse waterways of rivers, lakes, bays, inlets and coastal areas require different skills, preparation and safety equipment.

 The U.S. Coast Guard Auxiliary and the United States Power Squadrons have certified vessel examiners who will perform a free "vessel safety check".
 The purpose is to ensure a boat meets legal standards and has the necessary equipment for emergencies.
 These checks are conducted at a boat ramp, dockside or at other pre-determined locations.
 There is no charge and no consequences for not passing.
 Rather, you are provided with a written report on how to correct any discrepancies.
 Boats passing the safety check receive a decal (good for the current calendar year) indicating the boat is in full compliance with federal and state boating laws.
 Learn more and schedule a vessel safety check by visiting the Coast Guard Auxiliary.

 State law requires all vessels, including canoes, kayaks and stand-up paddleboards, to have at least one properly fitted Coast Guard-approved life jacket for each person onboard.
 And all children, age 12 and younger are required to wear one at all times.
 You are encouraged to wear your life jackets every time you go out on the water.
 Life jackets are now much more sophisticated and comfortable and tailored for specific water activities (PDF).
 Read more about life jackets.

 Bring communication devices

 You should carry two forms of communication that will work when wet, such as a whistle, waterproof cell phone or VHF marine radio.
 These devices greatly increase your chances of being located in the event of an emergency.
 Day and night visible flares, a signal mirror and a whistle or air horn can also aid emergency responders in search efforts.
 A personal locator beacon (PLB) will instantly notify responders of your location when activated during a distress situation.
-It is recommended that you research the many options and choose appropriately for the type of boating activity.
+It is recommended that you research the many options (PDF) and choose appropriately for the type of boating activity.